6) Objections to the Trinity

 What does it mean that Jesus is 'the beginning of God's creation'?

-The Greek word “archē” can mean “beginning” in the sense of “origin” or “source” (as in “architect”).
-Jesus is the source of creation, not the first created thing.
-This harmonizes with John 1:3: “All things were made through Him.”
+The Greek word “archē” can mean “beginning,” “origin,” or “source.”
+In this context, Jesus is presented as the origin of God’s creation, not as the first created thing.
+This harmonizes with John 1:3 and Colossians 1:16, which affirm that all things were made through Him.

 Objection 7: “The Holy Spirit is only a force”